meilisearch/documentation/reference/under_the_hood/prefix.md

 response:

 - `show`

-Notice that a prefix search is only done for the last word of a query, other words must be of the same length but can contain typos.

 MeiliSearch also handles typos while performing the prefix search.
 You can [read more about the typo rules on the dedicated page](/reference/under_the_hood/typotolerance.md#typo-tolerance-rules).